vijender-singh/Infinium_EPIC_ArrayAnalysis/README.md

 Cell type Deconvolution :  If the samples have cells of mixed type e.g blood or saliva samples,  one would like to apply deconvolution to account for cell types.
 My samples were Saliva samples so for EWAS I will be controling for Epithelial, Fibroblast, B, NK, CD4T, CD8T, Monocytes.

-Ancestry(race): For methylation principal components, Comp.2 and Comp.3 are more accurate in assessing ancestry.
+Ancestry(race): For methylation, principal components, Comp.2 and Comp.3 are more accurate in assessing ancestry.
 One can also test the correlation between self-reported race and mPCs to see which components are better predictors.
 One can also use a PC plot to visualize.

 ## Analysis